When is Maka Bucha?

-On this day, the full moon of the third lunar month (called Tabodwe); seven months after Buddha began his teachings, 1,250 monks gathered to hear Buddha preach.
+On this day, the full moon of the third lunar month (called Tabodwe); seven months after Buddha began his teachings, over a thousand monks gathered to hear Buddha preach.

 Buddha ordained these monks and spread the principles of Buddhism.
 This marked a key event in the development of the religion.